-*10. "Phenomenal, normative, and other explanatory gaps: A general diagnosis," Philosophy and Phenomenological Research, forthcoming.
+*10. "Phenomenal, normative, and other explanatory gaps: A general diagnosis," Philosophy and Phenomenological Research, 2017 (online).
 I suggest that certain anti-reductivist arguments - about consciousness, normativity, intentionality, and more - can be fitted to a common template.
 I then offer a general, reductivist-friendly response to all arguments fitting that template.

 9. "Can grounding characterize fundamentality?," Analysis, 2017 (online): For all that has been said so far - yes.

 8. "On the generality of experience," with co-author Todd Ganson, Philosophical Studies, 2016: In my (2014), I argue that external particulars are never part of phenomenal character.
 Craig French and Anil Gomes (2015) criticize those arguments.
 Here Todd Ganson and I rebut their criticisms.

 *7. "Knowledge and other norms for assertion, action, and belief," Philosophy and Phenomenological Research, 2015/2016 (online/print): I advance a unified and knowledge-centered account of the structure of epistemic normativity.
 It is far superior to extant knowledge-centered accounts primarily because of its fierce pluralism about epistemic norms.

 *6. “The limited role of particulars in phenomenal experience,” Journal of Philosophy, 2014: I argue that external particulars are sometimes parts of experience but are never parts of phenomenal character.

 5. “Beyond transparency: the spatial argument for experiential externalism,” Philosophers’ Imprint, 2013: I argue from the premise that all experiences have a pervasively spatial character to the conclusion that phenomenal character sometimes, and perhaps almost always, consists of properties external to the subject.